testfairy/docs/docs/052_Integrations/400_Splunk.md

 TestFairy can integrate with Splunk to provide better insights into your mobile apps.
+This document explains how to export the app logs from TestFairy and import them into your Splunk installation.

+#### Exporting logs

-* Use the TestFairy [fetch-session](https://github.com/testfairy/testfairy-fetch-sessions) tool to download log files for a specific project.
+* Use the [TestFairy Fetch Session Tool](https://github.com/testfairy/testfairy-fetch-sessions) tool to download log files for a specific project.

 ```
 npm install -g --link git+https://github.com/testfairy/testfairy-fetch-sessions.git

 testfairy-fetch-sessions --endpoint "acme.testfairy.com" --user "john@example.com" --api-key "0123456789abcdef" --project-id=1000 --logs
 ```

-The logs should be downloaded to a folder named `testfairy-sessions` with a directory structure as follows:
+The logs are downloaded to a folder named `testfairy-sessions` with a directory structure as follows:

 ![Alt](/img/integrations/splunk/splunk-1.png)

 Note that the directory which contains the `session.log` file is also the session identifier.
 You can use this value to set the _Host_ value later on.

+#### Importing logs into Splunk

 * In your Splunk forwarder, under the settings menu, select _Add Data_: